 6. Home Instead’s ‘Be a Santa to a Senior’

 Similar to the Salvation Army’s Angel Trees, Home Instead’s annual Be a Santa to a Senior tradition involves picking a tag from a tree and buying whatever item is written on it.
 This venture, however, is specifically for senior citizens who might not otherwise receive gifts.
 You can search for participating seniors in your area and ship items from their Amazon wish lists directly to them.

 Pay Away the Layaway is exactly what it sounds like: a charity that pays off people’s layaway balances.
 The organizers mainly choose families who bought items for kids—clothes, baby products, school supplies, books, toys, etc.—from retailers like Burlington and Walmart.
 You can donate here.

 8. Child’s Play

 In 2003, the creators of the Penny Arcade comics collected video games and other toys to donate to Seattle Children’s Hospital, hoping to demonstrate that video games weren’t as bad as the media made them out to be.
-Seventeen years later, the operation has grown into a full-fledged charity called Child’s Play, which sends items to hospitals and domestic violence shelters all over the U.S. and Canada.
+Eighteen years later, the operation has grown into a full-fledged charity called Child’s Play, which sends items to hospitals and domestic violence shelters all over the U.S. and Canada.
 You can donate directly to the cause, or you can explore the map of affiliated institutions and send gifts from their Amazon wish lists.
 It’s not just video games—there are also books, art supplies, DVDs, LEGO sets, and all kinds of other toys and games to choose from.